AUSTRALIAN PRESS HISTORY

 Syme was one of the strongest backers of the British Empire’s war in South Africa against the Boers (1899-1902) donating large sums of his own money to the war effort and to a monument for fallen Victorian/Australian colonial troops.

-British Naval Captain James Cook, who claimed Australia’s Eastern seaboard for the British Crown and dispossessed the indigenous people of their land, was Syme’s hero, so much so he wanted to turn the date of Cook’s landing on 28 April 1770 as commemorated as Australia Day.
+British Royal Navy Lieutenant later Captain James Cook, who claimed Australia’s Eastern seaboard for the British Crown and dispossessed the indigenous people of their land, was Syme’s hero, so much so he wanted the date of Cook’s landing on 28 April 1770 to be commemorated as Australia Day.

 Australia, federated in 1901, that is the six existing British colonies of Victoria, New South Wales, South Australia, Western Australia, Queensland and Tasmania formed the Commonwealth of Australia, itself a British dominion, self governing colony.
 London handled all of Australia’s Foreign and Defence policy until 1942.
 Britain colonised the Australian continent in 1788, dispossessing the original owners, indigenous Australians also known as Aborigines.

 David Syme, out of his own pocket, funded a 1901-02 research expedition into central Australia by a controversial English academic and anthropologist Walter Baldwin Spencer to study Australia’s Aboriginal people.
 Baldwin Spencer later became a federal government expert on the indigenous peoples and peddled some patronising, nasty views and also managed to be appointed President of the Victorian Football League (now the Australian Football League) – the governing body of Australian Rules Football – from 1919 to 1925.
 In 1923 indigenous leader David Unaipon strongly criticised the English academic’s claim that Aborigines were a dying race due to being “primitive.”